lycus/mci/docs/instruction_set.rst

 code that is neutral to relocations, as it is not in any way guaranteed where the code blob will be emitted in memory.

+If the raw machine code returns and the function is marked ``noreturn``, undefined behavior results.

 This is a terminator instruction.

 ffi